 Mashed Roots Gourmet

 Around here, I am known for these ‘NOtatoes’, and killer gravy.
 Which makes sense, as those are my favorite foods.
 Caramelized fennel bulbs with sauteed horseradish and lemon grass adds mellow sweetness to creamy mashed root vegetables flavored with truffle oil and Parmesan cheese.
-Visits: 0
+Views: 0

 Grandmama’s Stuffing

 My Nana wasn’t the best cook.
 She used packets for gravy, boxes for potatoes, stuffing, and canned soup.
 She fed her family on a shoestring though; and it was a different time in the world.
 This recipe is one I stumbled upon years and years ago.
 Since we went NAG free, I’ve modified it to be safe, but it’s still as delicious as the first time I had it at a USAF squadron function years ago.
-Visits: 0
+Views: 1

 Balsamic Zucchini Sauté

 Zucchini is known to improve energy, aid in thyroid functionality, eye health, lower your blood sugar, lowers cholesterol, stops inflammation, it has seriously even been said to slow down the aging process!
 This quick saute is delicious with any summer squash and need not be served hot, making it perfect for a summer picnic or a barbecue when you may be preoccupied with preparing other dishes hot off the grill.
-Visits: 0
+Views: 1

 NAGan Black Beans